Iraq Three Years Later: The Path to War

 SHUSTER: We know now the source for these assertions was one top al-Qaida detainee.
 Eventually, the U.S. intelligence community concluded these claims were false, but not before others in the Administration, including Defense Secretary Donald Rumsfeld, had repeated them.

-General COLIN POWELL (Former Secretary of State): My colleagues, every statement I make today is backed up by sources, solid sources.
+COLIN POWELL: My colleagues, every statement I make today is backed up by sources, solid sources.
 These are not assertions.
 What we're giving you are facts and conclusions based on solid intelligence.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.